by Joseph Cohen

 - Policing and corrections

 QC Sociology graduates often find work in these fields.
 Of course, your career prospects are not limited to these fields.
+We’ve compiled a list of helpful job search tips here.
 DePaul University’s Career Center offers a much more comprehensive list of careers that sociology graduates often pursue.
 A simple Google search can provide you with many pages that discuss this topic.
 There are a wide range of careers open to people who can understand, work with, and work across cultures.